 This ideology is not ironclad.
 If the method of service then violates the receiving county’s sovereignty or tampers with its internal laws, an official diplomatic protest may be filed, wherein the offending country can cite infringement of its judicial sovereignty.
 Additionally, this method of service can also bring into question the enforceability of the judgment pronounced in the case within the country.

-As seen in the previous article, the Hague Service Convention was the first multilateral treaty on international judicial assistance.
+As seen in the previous articles, the Hague Service Convention was the first multilateral treaty on international judicial assistance.
 The United States is a signatory of the same, and consequently is a party to the treaty’s goal of providing formalized procedures to notify defendants of pending proceedings in other member countries.
 The Hague Service Convention essentially is dedicated to providing service to defendants in sufficient time to allow a response while also navigating through different countries’ service methods.

 Some of the main features of the Hague Service Convention is [A.] the Establishment of a Central Authority in member countries as a receiving agent for service request [B.] a mandatory use of the three model forms for the transmission of requests abroad and the return of executed requests and [C.] a broad elimination of the participation of country courts.